philipgreat/lighting-match-engine-core/README.md

-# Ligting Match Engine Core
+# Lighting Match Engine Core

 A minized lighting fast matching engine core, focusing on mathing only.
 No assumptions, work with different assets with max 65535 assets